namiwa/go-web/README.md

 ## Notes

-- public directory is always ignored in this rep
+- public directory is always ignored in this repo

 ## References